tetcore/tetcore-parachain-template/README.md

-# Substrate Cumulus Parachain Template
+# Tetcore Cumulus Parachain Template

 A new Cumulus-based Substrate node, ready for hacking :cloud: